 Summary

-Obviously its early days for my experimentation into what is a large and rapidly changing field.
-But its certainly something I will be playing with a lot.
+Obviously it’s early days for my experimentation into what is a large and rapidly changing field.
+But it’s certainly something I will be playing with a lot.